The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

-Given this systematic underestimation, we do not consider the RQG metallicity to be in tension with its analogues.
-The fiducial value is highly discrepant with the stellar mass-metallicity relation and appears to be the result of a systematic underestimation from SED fitting.
+We have demonstrated that a metallicity degeneracy alone is not sufficient evidence for strong $\alpha$-enhancement.
+We have also shown that the metallicity of RQG analogues is systematically underestimated by the fiducial \citetalias{Weibel_2025} SED fitting approach.
+With this in mind, we do not consider the RQG metallicity to be in tension with its analogues.
+The fiducial value is highly discrepant with the stellar mass-metallicity relation and is likely a result of this systematic effect.
 In contrast, the super solar value is corroborated by \flares\ and is simple to explain given our understanding of the recent histories.
 The lack of pristine gas halts star formation, preventing the average metallicity from being regulated by young hydrogen rich stars.
 The metallicity is instead dominated by stars that formed $\gtrsim300 \ \rm{Myr}$ ago, from gas enriched by stellar feedback stages.